f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   aggregation config lag-type LACP
   !

-Finally add the aggregate that you created by name to each of the management interfaces on the two controllers:
+Finally, add the aggregate that you created by name to each of the management interfaces on the two controllers:

 .. code-block:: bash